MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-prompt-objects/prompt-types/metric-expression-prompts.md

 ---
 title: Metric expression prompts
 description: A metric expression element prompt is one of the most commonly used prompt types.
-It allows the caller to provide an expression to filter the data in a report or dossier.
+It allows the caller to provide an expression to filter the data in a report or dashboard.
 For example, you define a prompt as "Get data when Avg Revenue per Customer is greater than 10".
 ---

 :::tip